Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ![lesson1_crew_chief_assistant](../img/Lesson01_Crew_chief_assistant_Ramp_no25.jpg)

-You've just sat down in the ejection seat and are starting to check the cockpit, and you may be thinking to yourself, "Damn, I'm blown away by everything I see, but I guess I don't know what I'm doing...".
+You've just sat down in the ejection seat and are starting to check the cockpit.
+You may be saying to yourself  "Damn, I'm blown away by everything I see, but I guess I don't know what I'm doing...".

 Don't worry, your instructor, who is also your WSO for today's flight, will guide you through the lesson!